-Definitely There is clear evidence to suggest a causal relationship and other possible contributing factors can be ruled out.

-Probable: A causal relationship is clinically / biologically highly plausible and there is a plausible time sequence between the onset of the AE and administration of the investigational medicinal product and there is a reasonable response on withdrawal.

-Possible: A causal relationship is clinically / biologically plausible and there is a plausible time sequence between the onset of the AE and administration of the investigational medicinal product.

-Unlikely: A causal relation is improbable and another documented cause of the documented cause of the AE is most plausible.
+- Definitely There is clear evidence to suggest a causal relationship and other possible contributing factors can be ruled out. - Probable: A causal relationship is clinically / biologically highly plausible and there is a plausible time sequence between the onset of the AE and administration of the investigational medicinal product and there is a reasonable response on withdrawal. - Possible: A causal relationship is clinically / biologically plausible and there is a plausible time sequence between the onset of the AE and administration of the investigational medicinal product. - Unlikely: A causal relation is improbable and another documented cause of the AE is most plausible. - Unrelated: A causal relationship can be definitely excluded and another documented cause of the AE is most plausible. - Not assessable: There is insufficient or incomplete evidence to make a clinical judgement of the causal relationship.

-AE is most plausible.

-Unrelated: A causal relationship can be definitely excluded and another judgement of the causal relationship.

-Not assessable: There is insufficient or incomplete evidence to make a clinical